Wardenclock1759/hyper_bot/README.md

-# hyper_bot
+# Hypertension classifyer telegram bot
-Hypertension classifyer telegram bot
+This program is a simple implementation of Telegram bot that classifies the possibility of having a condition based on certain values.